urbantrout/docs/en/localization.md

 Guide: Setting Up a Localized Site
 =============

-This guide will walk you through all of the steps that are typically involved in setting up a localized site, using Craft’s deep localization features.
+This guide will walk you through all of the steps that are typically involved in setting up a localized site, using Craft’s multi-site feature and translation support.

 ## Step 1: Defining Your Sites and Languages